ediaz2004/ediaz2004.github.io/README.md

-# Hello, I'm Eliana Diaz!
+# Hello World!

 Welcome to my GitHub profile!
-I am a Computer Science student from San Antonio, TX, currently attending The University of Texas at San Antonio, where I'm focusing on Cyber Operations.
+I am a Computer Science student currently attending The University of Texas at San Antonio, where I'm focusing on Cyber Security.
 My graduation is planned for May 2026, and I am passionate about technology, cybersecurity, and software development.

 ## 🎓 Education

 - **Bachelor of Science in Computer Science**
-  - Concentration in Cyber Operations
+  - Concentration in Cyber Security
   - The University of Texas at San Antonio, Graduation: May 2026

 ## 💼 Work Experience